biopackathon/BioPCoC/README_en.md

     - "You're the worst, aren't you?"
     - "Can't you even understand that?"
     - "You've been saying the same thing over and over again."
-- Other:
+- Other
-    - Not listening to the end of the speaker's speech, interrupting the speaker several times and putting one's own opinion on top of the speaker's
+    - Not listening to the end of the speaker's speech, interrupting the speaker many times and putting one's own opinion on top of the speaker's
     - Tongue lashing
     - Yelling at the speaker